MFDGaming/ubuntu-in-termux/README.md

 # ubuntu-in-termux
 This is a script by which you can install Ubuntu in your termux application without rooted phone

-# FULLY UPDATED TO UBUNTU 18.10 COSMIC
+# FULLY UPDATED TO UBUNTU 19.04 DISCO

 Steps
 1. Update termux: apt-get update && apt-get upgrade -y